Meet the Music Makers of Western Springs Faculty

 Sydney Waleski (Piano, Violin*)

-Teaches private lessons Monday through Thursday.
+Teaches private lessons Tuesdays & Thursdays

 I like to think that most people’s natural state is to be creative.” --Jeff Tweedy of Wilco